-- All information relating to the laboratory facilities equipment, analytical test methods, and related laboratory activities, such as sample receipt, sample preparation, or data verification are documented. - The record keeping system facilitates the retrieval of all working files and archived records for inspection and verification purposes (e.g., set format for naming electronic files, set format for what is included with a given analytical data set according to the laboratory's Record Archiving SOP.
-Instrument data is stored sequentially by instrument and date of analysis.
+- The records include the identity of personnel involved in sampling, sample receipt, preparation, or testing.
+All analytical work contains the initials (at least) of the personnel involved.
+The laboratory's copy of the chain of custody is stored with the invoice and the work order sheet generated by the LIMS.
+The chain of custody would indicate the name of the sampler.
+If any sampling notes are provided with a work order, they are kept with this package. - All information relating to the laboratory facilities equipment, analytical test methods, and related laboratory activities, such as sample receipt, sample preparation, or data verification are documented. - The record keeping system facilitates the retrieval of all working files and archived records for inspection and verification purposes (e.g., set format for naming electronic files, set format for what is included with a given analytical data set.)
+Instrument data is stored sequentially by instrument.
 A given day's analyses are maintained in the order of the analysis.
 Run logs are maintained for each instrument or method; a copy of each day's run long or instrument sequence is stored with the data to aid in re-constructing an analytical sequence.
 Where an analysis is performed without an instrument, bound logbooks or bench sheets are used to record and file data.
-Standard and reagent information is recorded in logbooks, bench sheets, or entered into the LIMS for each method as required. - Changes to hardcopy records shall follow the procedures outlined in Section 13 and 20.
-Changes to electronic records in LIMS or instrument data are recorded in audit trails. - The reason for a signature or initials on a document is clearly indicated in the records such as "sampled by," "prepared by," "reviewed by", or "Analyzed by". - All generated data except those that are generated by automated data collection systems, are recorded directly, promptly and legibly in permanent dark ink. - Also refer to Section 20.13.1 'Computer and Electronic Data Related Requirements'.
+Standard and reagent information is recorded in logbooks or entered into the LIMS for each method as required. - Changes to hardcopy records shall follow the procedures outlined in Section 13 and 20.
+Changes to electronic records in LIMS or instrument data are recorded in audit trails. - The reason for a signature or initials on a document is clearly indicated in the records such as "sampled by," "prepared by," "reviewed by", or "Analyzed by". - All generated data except those that are generated by automated data collection systems, are recorded directly, promptly and legibly in permanent dark ink. - Hard copy data may be scanned into PDF format for record storage as long as the scanning process can be verified in order to ensure that no data is lost and the data files and storage media must be tested to verify the laboratory's ability to retrieve the information prior to the destruction of the hard copy that was scanned.
+The procedure for this verification can be found in SOP ARCHIV.SOP.

+• Also refer to Section 20.13.1 'Computer and Electronic Data Related Requirements'.